Luca-Calabria/optimum-habana/examples/stable-diffusion/training/README.md

 ```
 > [!NOTE]
 > To use DeepSpeed instead of MPI, replace `--use_mpi` with `--deepspeed` in the previous example
+Then, you could use `text_to_image_generation.py` to generate picture using the peft adapter:

 After training is completed, you can directly use `text_to_image_generation.py` sample for inference, as shown below:
 ```bash